sweet7002/SmartLabs/README.md

 1) Install Forge at: https://bit.ly/3rT5QId
-2) Download and install the file to: C:\Users\Custom\AppData\Roaming\.minecraft\mods (Insert your name instead of "Custom")
-3) Boot up Smartlabs from the official Minecraft Launcher.
+2) Run the installation file attached to this Github.